SpaceNetLab/SKYFALL/README.md

 # SKYFALL

 SKYFALL for Low-earth orbit (LEO) satellite networks (LSNs).
 This repository contains code for paper "Time-varying Bottleneck Links in LEO Satellite Networks: Identification, Exploits, and Countermeasures", to appear at the 32nd Network and Distributed System Security Symposium (NDSS 2025).
+The DOI is  DOI: 10.5281/zenodo.13978898.
+The target URL is https://doi.org/10.5281/zenodo.13978898.

 ## What is SKYFALL?